-A strong upper second-class honours degree (or equivalent qualification) in accounting and/or finance.
+A strong upper second-class honours degree (65% or higher) or international equivalent in accounting and/or finance.
 Students with a first degree that is focused on only one of accounting or finance are expected to have undertaken some formal study of the other.

 See international equivalent qualifications on the International Office website.